arpit-agr/v3-arpit-codes/src/content/blog/inner-and-outer-values-of-display.md

 }
 ```

-I hadn't seen this two-value syntax until I saw Stefan's post, and I wanted to know more.
+It prompted me to delve deeper into the topic.
 Fortunately, [Rachel Andrew](https://rachelandrew.co.uk/) replied to Stefan's post, sharing that they had written about this topic several years ago.

 They explain in ["Digging Into The Display Property: The Two Values Of Display"](https://www.smashingmagazine.com/2019/04/display-two-value/):